 The person assigned to the responsibility is the supervisor of the company's internal audit.
-Union Plastic Public Company Limited is the Internal Audit Manager Audit Office, which currently appoints Mrs. Achara Maneesawad as head of internal audit.
+Union Plastic Public Company Limited is the manager of the Internal Audit Office, which currently appoints Mrs. Achara Maneesawath as head of internal audit.
 More details are shown in Section 2, "Section 9, Internal Control and Interagency Items", and details of the history of the internal audit supervisor in attachment 3.